 Keith Turnbull

-Director, born 1944 in Lindsay Ontario.
+Director, producer, educator, translator, born 1944 in Lindsay Ontario; died June, 2024.
+Although physically confined to a wheelchair for the last decades of his life, Keith Turnbull remained fully engaged in creating Canadian theatre and opera.
 He graduated with a B.A from the University of Western Ontario in 1965, where he co-directed the premiere of James Reaney’s The Sun and the Moon for London’s Campus Players in 1965.

-He directed experimental works on the Second Stage of the Manitoba Theatre Centre from 1968-70, and was A.D of MTP in 1971-72.
+Turnbull directed experimental works on the Second Stage of the Manitoba Theatre Centre from 1968-70, and was Artistic Director of MTP in 1971-72.
 In 1973 he was A.D of Neptune Theatre’s Second Stage.

 Source: Denis Salter.
 Oxford Companion to Canadian Theatre.
 Eds.
 Eugene Benson and L.W.
 Conolly.
 Toronto: Oxford, 1989.